SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/README.md

 ---

-**SuperGemini Framework**: Building the future of AI-assisted development through intelligent orchestration and behavioral programming.
+**SuperCodex Framework**: Building the future of AI-assisted development through intelligent orchestration and behavioral programming.

-For the latest updates and community discussions, visit our [GitHub repository](https://github.com/SuperGemini-Org/SuperGemini_Framework).
+For the latest updates and community discussions, visit our [GitHub repository](https://github.com/SuperCodex-Org/SuperCodex_Framework).